adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 The working directory pathname is optional.
 If present, it is enclosed in square brackets.
-If the working directory pathname is not fully qualified it is interpreted as relative to the configuration file containing the reference.
+If the working directory pathname is not fully qualified it is interpreted as relative to the folder of the configuration file containing the reference.

 The remainder of the line is the shell command name